 Blair Ebony Smith, PhD

-Blair also known as lovenloops is a learner from Richomond, Virginia who loves to make celebratory spaces, art, and sound with Black girls and those who love them.
-As a DJ and homegirl with Black girl celebratory collective/band, Saving Our Lives, Hear Our Truths (SOLHOT), Blair deepened her love for Black sound, music and making space for Black girlhood celebration with Black girls.
-Currently, she is dreaming, teaching, and making space and sounds that open us to listening, slowly and voluminously, especially to Black girls, people and living beings.
-Her art and scholarship explores themes of memory, loops, home and gathering.
+Blair, also known as lovenloops, is a learner from Richmond, Virginia who is passionate about making celebratory spaces, art, and sound with Black girls and those who love them.
+As a DJ and homegirl with collective/band, Saving Our Lives, Hear Our Truths (SOLHOT), Blair deepened her love for Black sound, music and making space for Black girlhood celebration.
+Currently, she is dreaming, teaching, learning and making space and sounds that open us to listening, slowly and voluminously, especially to Black girls, people and living beings.
+Her art and scholarship explores themes of memory, loops, home and everlasting love.
 Blair is currently an Assistant Professor of Art Education and Gender & Women’s Studies at the University of Illinois, Urbana-Champaign.
-In her free time, you can find Blair cruising to her Dad’s jazz mix CD’s, DJing, concert going and enjoying time with loved ones.
+She received her PhD in Cultural Foundations of Education with a graduate certificate in Gender, Women and Sexuality Studies at Syracuse University.

 Sound, music, and art-making/design have always, already been apart of my daily love, living, being and studies.
-I find my sound and art through raw funk jazz-inspired tape-based loops of Richmond, Virginia, my family (my beloved parents whom I've survived), being with lovers and doing Black girlhood.
+I find my sound and art through my memories of a Black Richmond, Virginia, my family (my beloved parents whom I've survived), being with lovers and doing Black girlhood.

 lovenloops as an artist-curator-scholar alter ego is a way for me to play with and remember self in relation to SOLHOT, earth/galaxies, home, lovers, Black girlhood/feminism.